TUVIMEN/treerequests/README.md

 `-W, --wait-random TIME` wait randomly for each request from 0 to TIME

-`-r, --retries NUM` number of retries in case of failure
+`-r, --retry NUM` number of retries in case of failure

-`--retry-wait TIME` waiting time before retrying
+`--retry-delay TIME` waiting time before retrying

-`--force-retry` retry even if status code indicates it can't succeed
+`--retry-all-errors` retry even if status code indicates it can't succeed

-`-m, --timeout TIME` request timeout
+`-m, --timeout TIMEOUT` request timeout, if in `TIME` format it'll be set for the whole request.
+If in `TIME,TIME` format first `TIME` will specify connection timeout, the second read timeout.
+If set to `-` timeout is disabled

 `-k, --insecure` ignore ssl errors